kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <br />
 <br />
 PowerShell Script Results:  <br/>
 8. Now lets verify the results of the PowerShell script.
-Open 'Active Directory Users and Computers' where the 'JamRockNationUsers' Organizational Unit should now appear in the left sidebar under the 'jamrocknation.com' Domain.
+Open Active Directory Users and Computers where the 'JamRockNationUsers' Organizational Unit should now appear in the left sidebar under the domain 'jamrocknation.com'.
 As shown below, it does! <br/>
 <img src="https://i.imgur.com/v05aqVS.png" height="80%" width="80%" alt="PowerShell Script Results"/>
 <br />
-9. Right-clicking the 'jamrocknation.com' Domain in the left sidebar and selecting 'Find' launches the 'Find Users, Contacts, and Groups' window.
-Observing the lower left of the window shows that 1053 items have been found, indicating that there are now 1000+ Active Directory user accounts on the Domain. <br/>
+9. Right-clicking the domain 'jamrocknation.com' in the left sidebar and selecting 'Find' launches the 'Find Users, Contacts, and Groups' window.
+Observing the lower left of the window shows that 1053 items have been found, indicating that there are now 1000+ Active Directory users. <br/>
 <img src="https://i.imgur.com/f800S1m.png" height="80%" width="80%" alt="PowerShell Script Results"/>
 <br />
 </p>